uid/kswak/README.md

     MONGO_URL="mongodb://127.0.0.1:27017/test-db" meteor --settings config/settings.json

 ##Packages
-bootstrap, crypto-base, crypto-md5, accounts-password, accounts-ui, iron-router, d3 Be sure to remove autopublish and insecure when launching the website for use!
+bootstrap, tmeasday:crypto-base, tmeasday:crypto-md5, accounts-password, accounts-ui, iron:router, d3
+Be sure to remove autopublish and insecure when launching the website for use!